Rhymney: History

 The parish church of Rhymney is a Grade II listed building that was constructed in the neo-classical style.
 It was built by architect Philip Hardwick from London on commission for Andrew Buchan who was the manager of the local Rhymney brewery between 1838–1858.
 The building was listed in 1990 and was noted for being one of the most 'interesting' examples of neoclassical architecture in South Wales.
 Buchan himself is buried in the parish church vaults and is commemorated with a plaque in the nave of the church.
 The parish is occasionally visited by enthusiasts of Hardwick's work who are interested in neo-classical buildings of this type.

 The history of Rhymney is described in Rhymney Memories, a book by Dr Thomas Jones.
 Jones was born in the town and his daughter, the Labour Party politician Eirene White, was later granted the title Baroness White of Rhymney.

 Education and transport

 The town's secondary school, Idris Davies School, serves a catchment area that includes Fochriw, Pontlottyn and New Tredegar.
 There is also a Welsh language primary school in Rhymney.

 In 1999, Ystrad Mynach College launched its sister campus in Rhymney to serve the top end of the Rhymney Valley under the name The College Rhymney.
-The College Rhymey underwent rapid growth after its opening, with over 700 students enrolling on various courses in the 2007–2008 academic year.
-The College Rhymey is now permanently closed.
+The College Rhymney underwent rapid growth after its opening, with over 700 students enrolling on various courses in the 2007–2008 academic year.
+The College Rhymney is now permanently closed.

 Rhymney railway station is on the Rhymney Line.
 Featured on the Rhymney Line is a viaduct that was built by the Rhymney Railway company to facilitate the line in 1857 after the incorporation of the company to build the line to the steel works in 1854.
 The viaduct which opened in 1858 was designed by English engineer Joseph Cubitt.(1811–1872).